slvwagner/Kinoklub/README.md

     Navigate to folder you would like to install the Scripts
     ```
     git clone https://github.com/slvwagner/Kinoklub
-    cd Kinoklub
     ```

-6. Start R or Rstudio from the Kinoklub folder and run the Script:
+6. Start Rstudio from the Kinoklub folder.
+7. Install the needed packages in the R Terminal
+    ```
+    install.packages("tidyverse")
+    ```

+9. Run the Script:
     ```
     source("Erstelle Abrechnung.R")
     ```